Encoder-Only Image Registration: Methodology

 \subsubsection{Deformation Field Composition}

+To build the large deformation diffeomorphic framework (M2), deformation fields composition step is essential to build the pyramid.
 We represent the velocity field at time \( t \) by a piece-wise constant function, \( \mathbf{v}^{(t)} \), where the number of pieces corresponds to the number of feature pyramid levels $n$.
-This yields multiple stationary ODEs \eqref{eq:ldd_n} across different periods within the unit time.
-Additionally, under the H-S assumption that the displacement difference between adjacent periods is minimal, we can employ Equation~\eqref{eq:deformation_composition} to approximate the deformation composition process throughout our feature pyramid, thereby promoting a diffeomorphic transformation.
+This yields multiple stationary ODEs (Eq. \eqref{eq:ldd_n}) across different periods within the unit time.
+Additionally, under the H-S assumption that the displacement difference between adjacent periods is minimal, we can employ Eq.~\eqref{eq:deformation_composition} to approximate the deformation composition process throughout our feature pyramid, thereby promoting a diffeomorphic transformation.